sfaz615/health-tracker-gpt/README.md

-# Health Tracker GPT 🧠💊
+Health Tracker GPT 🧠💊
-An adaptive, AI-powered assistant designed to track, interpret, and mitigate complex vestibular and balance-related health symptoms — built using GPT logic and enhanced prompt engineering.
+An adaptive AI assistant designed to diagnose, decode, and improve chronic health conditions through smart, conversational logic.

-## 🧩 Overview
+🧩 Project Overview
-This tool was developed to solve a real-world diagnostic gap — creating a smart, personalized health assistant capable of:
+Built to bridge a critical diagnostic gap, this GPT-powered assistant tracks and interprets vestibular, neurological, and systemic symptoms—offering personalized insight where traditional medicine stalled.

-- Identifying patterns across symptoms
+Within one afternoon, it correctly predicted a vestibular migraine diagnosis after years of inconclusive medical visits.

-- Making early diagnostic suggestions
+Key capabilities include:
-- Providing actionable tweaks to reduce flare-ups
+- Identifying symptom patterns over time
-- Reviewing supplements, brands, and vitamin levels
+- Offering early diagnostic insight and condition suggestions
-- Grading food images to detect triggers (e.g., migraine, nausea)
+- Recommending vitamins, supplements, and reputable brands
-- Offering product and supplement recommendations with reviews
+- Grading food images for potential dietary triggers
-- Tracking daily symptom history and providing long-term insights
+- Tracking symptom history and suggesting lifestyle optimizations

-Despite a decade of limited medical answers, this assistant correctly predicted a **vestibular migraine** diagnosis within one afternoon of interaction — ahead of formal clinical confirmation.
+- Delivering dynamic, memory-based interaction flow

-## ⚙️ Core Capabilities
+⚙️ Core Features
-- ✅ GPT-powered symptom and condition analysis
+✅ GPT-powered symptom analysis & trigger detection
-- 🩺 Suggests vitamins, lifestyle tweaks, and reputable product brands
+🩺 Personalized supplement suggestions with dosage logic 📊 Food image grading (GPT-Vision) for migraine/diet correlation 📁 Retains session memory to detect patterns and predict flare-ups 🔍 Actively adjusts logic based on user feedback
-- 📊 Image-based food grading for dietary trigger detection
+🧠 Built on OpenAI’s GPT Builder with custom logic trees

-- 📁 Memory-based conversation retention and flare-up prediction logic
+🚫 No Ongoing Development
-- 🔍 Responsive, conversational adjustments based on live feedback
+This AI accomplished its mission: helping decode a difficult health issue when no one else could.
+It now serves as a portfolio showcase of adaptive problem-solving, not just code.

-- 🧠 Built using OpenAI's GPT Builder platform with custom logic flows
+📦 Tech Stack

-## 🧪 No Future Dev Needed
+- OpenAI GPT Builder
-This AI has completed its intended mission.
-While it's no longer actively developed, it's a showcase of adaptive thinking, GPT deployment, and problem-solving — not just code.
+- Prompt Engineering

-## 📦 Tech Stack
+- Conceptual Python Integration
-- OpenAI GPT Builder (custom build)
+- GPT Vision (food classification & pattern recognition)

-- Prompt engineering
+🧠 Why It Matters
-- Python logic framework (conceptually aligned)
+This wasn’t theory.
-- Image classification via GPT vision (food grading & pattern detection)
+This bot made real progress where 10+ years of traditional medicine failed.

-## 📝 License
+It’s a demonstration of what AI can do when pointed at the right problems—even without full-stack engineering.

-MIT License — feel free to learn from and adapt the logic.
+📝 License

----
+MIT — fork, learn, adapt.

-> Built to solve a problem, not just ship a product.
+"Built to solve a problem, not just ship a product."